astronomer/astro-docs/enterprise/v0.23/03_install/01_aws/01_install-aws-standard.md

 $ kubectl create secret tls astronomer-tls --cert <your-certificate-filepath> --key <your-private-key-filepath>
 ```

-If you received a certificate from a private CA, follow the steps below:
+If you received a certificate from a private CA, follow the steps below instead:

 1. Add the root certificate provided by your security team to an [Opaque Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/#secret-types) in the Astronomer namespace by running the following command:
 ```sh